Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 27. Shop mindfully and evaluate your purchases.

-It’s hard to stay organized when you keep adding to your possessions list.
+It’s hard to get organized if you keep adding to your possessions list.

 28. Use separate laundry bags for colored, white and black clothes.